🔼The name Bene-berak: Summary

 The verb ברק (baraq) means to cast forth, predominantly of light and lightning.
 Noun ברק (baraq) means lightning, or the glittering of weapons.
 Nouns ברקת (bareqet) and ברקת (bareqat) describe a kind of sparkling or glittering gem.

 For a meaning of the name Bene-berak, NOBSE Study Bible Name List Sons Of Barak (Lightning).
 BDB Theological Dictionary does not translate.
-Although he reads lightning for the name Barak, Alfred Jones (Dictionary of Old Testament Proper Names) erroneously equates lightning with thunder (while the word baraq always means lighting and never thunder, and the word for thunder is רעם — ra'am) and reads Sons Of Thunder.
+Although he reads lightning for the name Barak, Alfred Jones (Dictionary of Old Testament Proper Names) erroneously equates lightning with thunder (while the word baraq always means lightning and never thunder, and the word for thunder is רעם — ra'am) and reads Sons Of Thunder.
 This may have been inspired by the troublesome name Boanerges.